the-Hull/datacleanr/cran-comments.md

 >    interoperability (12:31)
 >    reproducibility (11:62)

+## Re-Submission

-* This is a new release.
+* This is a new release, and resubmitted due to the following issue:

+ >Found the following (possibly) invalid file URI:
+ >    URI: .github/CODE_OF_CONDUCT.md
+ >      From: README.md

+The issue was fixed.